The-Art-of-Boat-Building-Choosing-the-Right-Wood Exotic Wood Zone

 Oak, a robust hardwood, has stood the test of time in boat construction:

-Keep in mind that oak is heavier than some other woods, so consider this when designing your boat.
-Proper sealing is essential to prevent water infiltration.
+Keep in mind that oak, a sturdy wood for boat building, is heavier than some other woods, so consider this when designing your boat.
+Proper sealing prevents water infiltration.

 While not a solid wood, marine-grade plywood deserves mention: